JesusG2022/Project-1-cst-438-react-native/README.md

 # Overview

 This is a poetry posting app, Poet’s Pick, that utilizes an API called ‘Free Dictionary API’ and another called ‘Random Free Random Word Generator API’.
-Here, the user is able to create and log in, where they will be suggested a random word of the day and create a poetry post that other users can view based on that given word.
+Here, the user can create and log in, where they will be suggested a random word of the day and create a poetry post that other users can view based on that given word.
 These were stored in a local database as a result.
 Users would also be able to modify their posts to edit what they made.
 This was built